The Quote Request Hit Saturday.

 What Changes With A Real Front Door

-The Rage Number captures the measurable leak.
-The Vibration Tax is everything your sales floor and ops team carry because the front door still feels fragile.
+The revenue leak calculator shows the measurable leak.
+The Stress Cost is everything your sales floor and ops team carry because the front door still feels fragile.

 It is setters chasing dead leads that should have been handled in the first minute.
 It is closers taking weak site visits because nobody filtered the homeowner well enough.
 It is managers wondering whether the channel is bad, the reps are bad, or the front door is quietly poisoning the pipeline before anyone can see it clearly.